 All course withdrawals follow the Office of the University Registrar’s policy, the Add/Drop Dates for Partial Term Courses, and the Withdrawal and Refund policies of the Office of Student Accounts.
 Partial term course information can be obtained in your student schedule in your WVU Portal Account.

 All visiting and non-degree students are active for one semester.
 If you need to take another course in a future semester, you will need to submit a new visiting or non-degree application for that specific term.

 Fees are assessed by residency status (resident of West Virginia, non-resident of West Virginia) at the time of application.
-Refer to the chart labeled for the current academic year for Undergraduate at https://revenueservices.wvu.edu/tuition-and-fees.
+Refer to the chart labeled for the current academic year for WVU Morgantown On-Campus, Undergraduate at https://revenueservices.wvu.edu/tuition-and-fees.
 Additional fees may apply depending on course registration and will be listed in the course section notes prior to registration.
 If you are taking courses as a student at another WVU campus (WVU Keyser or WVU Beckley), please select the appropriate campus for tuition rates.

 Start at http://courses.wvu.edu.
 If you are looking for online-only courses, after selecting the term, input the following: